jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-I-05.md

 The following rule is to be observed in examples where there is a remainder.

-**54.** Multiply the divisor by the quotient, and to the product add the remainder, and the result will be the dividend.
+<span class="art">54</span> Multiply the divisor by the quotient, and to the product add the remainder,
+and the result will be the dividend.
 This is the method of proving the division, and of discovering whether the calculation is right or not.
 Thus, in